ngchinchia/serverless-rest-api/README.md

-Secure REST API for User Data Submission and Retrieval A serverless REST API built on AWS & serverless framework, designed to handle user data securely.
-The API supports both data submission and retrieval and includes comprehensive security measures to protect against common attacks.
-The architecture follows a variation of the Model-View-Controller (MVC) design pattern, ensuring a clean separation of concerns.
+Secure REST API for Membership Data Submission
+This project implements a secure REST API for handling membership data, using a serverless architecture with AWS services.
+The API enables data submission via a form and supports secure data handling and retrieval with encryption and validation.

 :ledger: Index
 About
+Architecture
 Usage
 Installation
 Commands
 Development
-Pre-Requisites
-Development Environment
-Architecture
 File Structure
 Build
 Security
 Community
 Contribution
-Branches
-Guideline
-FAQ
 Resources
 Credit/Acknowledgment
 License
 :beginner: About
-This project is a secure REST API designed to handle user data submissions through a serverless architecture utilizing AWS services.
-The API allows submission of various data types (text, email, boolean, phone number) and securely stores and retrieves this data.
-It is built with security best practices in mind, including protection against SQL injection, XSS, CSRF, and DDoS attacks.
+This project implements a secure REST API that collects, validates, and stores data from a membership sign-up form.
+It supports various data types like text, email, boolean, and phone numbers.
+Security measures like encryption, rate limiting, and validation are included to protect data and prevent attacks like SQL injection, XSS, and CSRF.

+:triangular_ruler: Architecture
+This project follows a modified MVC design pattern (Model-View-Controller) with additional layers for services and repositories.
+It is built on a serverless architecture using AWS services (e.g., Lambda, API Gateway, DynamoDB).

+Key Features:
+Data Submission: API endpoint to submit form data.
+Data Retrieval: API endpoint to fetch submitted data.
+Security: Implements encryption, validation, and rate limiting.
+Notifications: Triggers a notification (email or message) upon successful data submission.
 :zap: Usage
-This section outlines how to use the REST API.

 :electric_plug: Installation
 Clone the repository: